Painting & Maintenance

 When assembling the cubby house, pay close attention to each step and ensure that all screws, bolts, and other fasteners are tightened securely.
 Be sure to check for level and stability throughout the process, and adjust as needed to ensure that the finished product is sturdy and safe.

 It is important not to over tighten screws when assembling a cubby house as this can cause the wood to split or crack.
 It is best to tighten the screws until they are snug and secure, but not overly tight.

 We have compiled some instructional videos to help with the assembly of the Play Gym rope.
 Check them out here.

-Level Ground?
-A level surface is required for the cubby house, this will ensure the cubby house panels are assembled correctly.
-If your roof, windows or doors on the cubby house look a little crooked, grab a level and check to see if the cubby house is sitting level.
+If your roof, windows or doors on the cubby house look a little crooked, grab a level and plumb and check to see if the cubby house is sitting level.

 Securing the Cubby: Securing the cubby house to the ground/platform may be required for your backyard (or if your area is prone to severe storms).
 Have a chat to a professional for the best method if needed.

 Support Base: The easiest base to construct for your cubby house (on the ground cubby) is using timber sleepers.
 Support must be used for all floor joins and under all walls to limit movement.

 Why using pavers as a base is not recommended:

 It is not recommended to place pavers directly underneath a cubby house due to the potential for uneven settling and movement over time, which can lead to instability and safety hazards.
 Instead, it is recommended to level the ground and use a suitable base material such as timber sleepers like below, or a concrete slab to provide a stable foundation.
 This will help to ensure the cubby house remains level and secure, reducing the risk of accidents or damage.
 Additionally, using a suitable base material will also assist with drainage and prevent water pooling around the cubby house, which can lead to moisture damage and other issues.